 The Religious Studies Minor was created in 1997 by three faculty in the then Department of Sociology and Anthropology in response to their research interests and to the growing interest students have expressed in studying religion.
-The Religious Studies Minor is an interdisciplinary program administered by the Dept. of Anthropology with faculty in the Departments of Anthropology, Art, Dance, English, Government, History, Philosophy, Sociology and Women’s Studies, and the Honors Program.
-The Minor has grown from offering 20 courses in 1997 to over 50 in 2006.
+The Religious Studies Minor is an interdisciplinary program administered by the Department of Anthropology with faculty in the Departments of Anthropology, Art, Dance, English, Government, History, Philosophy, Sociology and Women’s Studies, and the Honors Program.

 Overview of Requirements